mtheofield/Professional-README-Generator/README.md

   A user will need to clone this git repository and initiate with node index inquirer in the integrated terminal.
 You will need to use npm install.

 ## Usage
    This allows a user to quickly generate a README by using a command-line application to generate the file.
 Inquirer package is used for this project.
 To ensure the README generates properly please answer all of the prompt questions.
+A demo for this can be found here [click here] (https://drive.google.com/file/d/1aq6SQUe2NKGSUqBB5wN4S-a7erWA6ZG7/view)
   ## License
-The project has MIT license.
-The link for this can be found here: [MIT](https://opensource.org/licenses/MIT)
+The project has MPL license.
+The link for this can be found here: [MPL](https://opensource.org/licenses/MPL-2.0)

 ## Contribute
   There were no other collaborators for this project.